TheCheapestPixels/panda3d-boterham/README.md

 These edges will be colored by the object color, as set in the same menu.

 ## Dream features:
+* apply mirror and array modifiers as separated and recentered meshes
 * bake procedural textures as pbr material
 * handle modifiers with regards to shapekeys (convert each shapekey to model, apply modifiers, parent back as shapekey)
 * convert object animation to armature animation